salkoffd/ZaghaLab-WidefieldTutorial/README.md

 - Ridge regression functions can be downloaded from https://github.com/churchlandlab/ridgeModel
 - Example widefield/behavioral data can be downloaded from [here](https://drive.google.com/drive/folders/1pkWcg_YW7DrdqnO32IvYPy1QJSaZwqYg?usp=sharing)
-- Before you run the script, open it and enter the filepath for your data (variable is dataFolder, first line of code).
+- Before you run the script, open it and enter the file path for your data (variable is dataFolder, first line of code).
 - Make sure to add any new functions to the MATLAB path.